International Education in Hanoi

 One thing many expats are concerned about in Vietnam and Asia is the issue of air pollution.
 While it is an undeniable concern, there are plenty of ways to lessen the impact it has on your family.
 Install air purifiers in your home so you can breathe clean air when indoors.
 Monitor the Air Quality Index every day and limit time outdoors when it reaches unhealthy levels.
 Getting out of the city to explore the beautiful Vietnamese countryside will also help.

-Below, we have compiled our top 10 international schools in Hanoi.
-However, there are another 9 schools to choose from in the city.
+Below, we have compiled the top 10 international schools in Hanoi according to our users.
+However, there are another 16 schools to choose from in the city.
 You can find the best international school for your child by personalising your results.
 Just fill in your search criteria, and we will calculate a personal score for every international school in Hanoi based on your requirements.